 Sing With Us

 Across the UK there are hundreds of choral organisations, large and small.
 What makes The Bach Choir different from the rest?
-Here are 10 frequently asked questions about being a singing member of The Bach Choir.
+Here are some frequently asked questions about being a singing member of The Bach Choir.

 What sort of music does the Choir sing?

 From oratorio to film scores, our repertoire covers works from the 16th century to the present day.
-As well as regular performances of larger scale choral works, such as Mozart’s Requiem and Bach’s Mass in B Minor, we are is committed to commissioning new works; since 2001, we have given seven world premieres, including Bob Chilcott’s environmental cantata The Angry Planet as part of the 2012 BBC Proms.
+As well as regular performances of larger scale choral works, such as Mozart’s Requiem and Bach’s Mass in B Minor, we are is committed to commissioning new works; since 2001, we have given 11 world premieres, including Bob Chilcott’s environmental cantata The Angry Planet as part of the 2012 BBC Proms.

 When does the Choir rehearse?